Frequently Asked Questions

 - Demonstrates independence, motivation, and stability with minor assistance

-- Handles changes in routine, flexible in fluctuating circumstances
+- Handles changes in routine and is flexible in fluctuating circumstances

 - Follows direction and guidance of those in authority

-- Unified commitment from family to support goals of ACCESS
+- Unified commitment from family to support the goals of the ACCESS Program

-- Navigate a daily routine (read and conceptualize time and dates, independently transition throughout day, etc.)
+- Ability to navigate a daily routine (e.g., read and conceptualize time and dates, independently transition throughout the day, etc.)

 - Ability to self-manage when left unsupervised for an extended period of time

-Please visit Apply for detailed information about applying to ACCESS.
+Please visit Apply for detailed information about applying to the ACCESS Program.

-To better prepare a student for ACCESS, we suggest working on the following skills:
+To better prepare a student for the ACCESS Program, we suggest working on the following skills:

 - Personal Hygiene